 Tetra Pak drink cartons, coffee cups, paper towels or tissues.
 Tetrapak cartons and coffee cups will contaminate the paper and card that has been collected as they have layers that must be separated before recycling.

 Blue recycling bag

 For recycling plastics bottles, pots, tubs and trays, cans and aluminium foil.

 Please rinse and squash your plastic containers, cans and foil.
 Containers must be empty.

 Plastic bags, flower pots.
 These are made from plastics that are not in daily use and require specialist recycling.

 Find out how you can deal with items that we don't collect from your home at our local tips and recycling banks

 Additional recycling services

-Find out how to recycle items that we don't collect from your home at local recycling banks and household recycling centres.
+Find out how you can deal with recycling that we don't collect from your home at our local recycling banks and household recycling centres.